elstr/grpc-game/README.md

 The next exercises will require you to implement the client side, step by step.

-### 0. Start the server
+### Start the server

+During the workshop, the host will run a gRPC server instance that everybody can use.

-You can start the server from the IDE by running ServerMain.java or
+You can also start the server yourself from the IDE by running `ServerMain.java` or

     ./gradlew runServer